 - Understand that products don’t jump Silos without help — not usually.
 If you close one group in a Big Company, they usually won’t recommend you to another group without a boost.
 At least, not aggressively.
 You need to make out the entire potential stakeholder map in your customer, and then work to get introductions to all of them.
 More here.

-- Immediately rank the Risk Level of each customer immediately after they sign, and update all your top accounts here every month.
+- Rank the Risk Level of each customer immediately after they sign, and update all your top accounts here every month.
 You’ll know.
-Yes, accounting will keep recognizing the revenue on an an annual contract.
+Yes, accounting will keep recognizing the revenue on an annual contract.
 It won’t show up as “churn” — yet.
 But you, your VP of Sales, and your VP of Customer Success should know which Big Customers are at risk almost immediately upon signing.
 Some are buying a product that isn’t quite there.
 Some don’t have enough executive support.
 Some are really in a glorified pilot.
 Some are looking for a use case that isn’t a great fit.
 You’ll know the ones that are at high risk, often almost immediately.
 Churn will happen.
 But there should be no surprises, at least.

-- Get on a jet, or at least a Zoom.
+- Get on a jet (when we can), or at least a Zoom.
 This is Broken Record Advice at SaaStr, but go visit at least all your top customers.
 All your Bigger Customers should get at least a quarterly on-site Customer Success visit, and ideally, a 2x year CEO/Founder level visit.
 Go review the roadmap.
 Go just get feedback.
 The agenda doesn’t have to be all that structured.
 More on how to do that here.

 - The less your product is used, the more at risk you are.
 Period.
 Even Super High NPS products are at high risk of churn if they aren’t used that often.
 Get engagement up.
 There’s nothing easier to cut from the budget than a product few people are using, even if the ROI is proven.
 But there’s nothing harder to rip from the budget than a solution everyone relies on every single day to do their job.